sidekiq/sidekiq/docs/capsule.md

 Before 7.0, the Sidekiq process would create one redis pool sized to `concurrency + 5`.
 Now Sidekiq will create multiple Redis pools: an internal pool of **ten** connections available to Sidekiq components along with a pool of **concurrency** for the job processors within each Capsule.

+In Sidekiq 7.3, the Capsule defaults to a pool size of `concurrency + 5` to [fix intermittent timeout errors](https://github.com/sidekiq/sidekiq/issues/5929).
+The `extra_connections` parameter may be increased if the jobs themselves check out a capsule connection via `Sidekiq.redis` and encounter delays waiting for a connection to be available.

 For a Sidekiq process with a default Capsule and a single threaded Capsule, you should have three Redis pools of size 5, 10 and 1.
 Remember that connection pools are lazy so it won't create all those connections unless they are actively needed.